Facet Injection Pain: How Much Does It Really Hurt?

 If your pain gets worse when you twist your neck or lean your head back, it might be related to your facet joints.
 Cervical facet injections can be an excellent treatment option for this type of localized joint pain.
 By precisely targeting the inflamed joint, we can provide relief and help you get back to your daily activities with greater comfort and mobility.

-What Does a Cervical Facet Injection Feel Like?
+The Big Question: What Does a Facet Injection Feel Like?

 It’s completely normal to feel a little anxious about any procedure involving a needle, especially near your neck.
 The good news is that a cervical facet joint injection is a very quick, minimally invasive procedure designed to reduce your pain, not cause more of it.
 Most people find the experience much more manageable than they expected.